quobyte/kubernetes/operator/README.md

 Please have a look at [Volume Access](../using_quobyte_volumes.md) for examples.

 # Rolling Updates
+Note: Rolling updates are currently in Beta.
 The operator supports rolling updates.
 When you change the container version in the client-config.yaml or services-config.yaml, and rolling updates are enabled, the operator will upgrade one node after the other.

-Quobyte service containers are updated one after the other with careful timing between pod restarts, to always ensure availability of the Quobyte services.
+Quobyte service containers are updated with careful timing between pod restarts, to always ensure availability of the Quobyte services.

 All pods from all other namespaces can access Quobyte volumes which are managed by the client.
 Since a client update requires a pod restart, all other pods on the same node, which currently access a Quobyte volume, need to be stopped.